 - Baked Feta Pasta

 For the Eggplant

 - 2 large eggplants approximately 1 pound each

 For the Ricotta Filling

-- 1 large egg
+- 1 large egg at room temperature

-- 1 15-ounce container ricotta cheese
+- 1 15-ounce container ricotta at room temperature

 - 2 cloves garlic minced

 - ½ teaspoon salt more or less to taste